signl4/docs/integrations/hetrixtools/hetrixtools.md

 That’s it.
 You will now start receiving SIGNL4 alerts automatically whenever HetrixTools detects an issue.

+You can also find the documentation at HetrixTools.com [here](https://hetrixtools.com/changelog/#2025-11-04-SIGNL4-Integration).

 The alert in SIGNL4 might look like this.

 ![SIGNL4 Alert](signl4-hetrixtools.png)